suryatejagamidi/Data-Analyst-Portfolio/call-center/readme.md

 # Call Center Performance Dashboard

-In this portfolio project, we build an **interactive Call Center Performance Dashboard** to analyze and visualize key metrics such as calls, durations, ratings, and revenue.
- This project demonstrates how Excel's powerful features like Data Models, Power Pivot, and DAX can be leveraged to create dynamic and visually appealing dashboards.
+In this portfolio project, I have built an **interactive Call Center Performance Dashboard** to analyze and visualize key metrics such as calls, durations, ratings, and revenue.
+This project demonstrates how I leveraged Excel's powerful features like Data Models, Power Pivot, and DAX to create dynamic and visually appealing dashboards.

 ![Call Center Dashboard](./dashboard-image.png)